 Several minutes later, gunshots were heard coming from the Dean home.
 Neighbors then saw a bloodied Roger running from his house screaming for help, only to be shot dead in his front yard.
 The killer then fled and was not apprehended.

-The investigation into the murder of Roger Dean was anything but routine; after thirty-eight years, it appears justice is nearing.
+The investigation into the murder of Roger Dean was anything but routine; after thirty-nine years, it appears a resolution is nearing.

 Roger Dean